Newish0/CSC130Proj2/readme.md

 Occasionally, Jikan v4 will send a code 500 .
 From experience, it apears that most of the time, retrying after a second solve the issue.
 Hence, this suggest this to be another API bug.
 Becuase error code 500 can be legitimate, this the Jikan 4 class with only retry once when faced with an 500 HTTP response.

-If you see an 404 error like "https://t2.gstatic.com/faviconV2?...", please ignore it.
+If you see an 404 error like "GET https://t2.gstatic.com/faviconV2?...", please ignore it.
 It is caused by Google not being able to find the favicon of an external site provided by the API.